-Murder cases set to begin today in Rowan County Superior Court - Salisbury Post
+Murder cases on calendar this week in Rowan County Superior Court - Salisbury Post

-Murder cases set to begin today in Rowan County Superior Court
+Murder cases on calendar this week in Rowan County Superior Court

-SALISBURY — Several court cases involving murder charges are on the calendar to begin today and Thursday in Rowan County Superior Court.
+SALISBURY — Several court cases involving murder charges are on the calendar today and Thursday in Rowan County Superior Court.

 Hayden Scott Godair, who is facing a first-degree murder charge, is scheduled on the Superior Court’s motions calendar at 9:30 a.m.
 When a case is scheduled on the motions calendar, it typically means a request for relief related to an aspect of the case has been made by the prosecution or defense.
 Files in Godair’s case weren’t available for review Tuesday because they had already been pulled for the court session.